Meet the Team

 Stobart Energy CEO

-Neil joined Stobart Energy in 2019 and has responsibility to successfully develop and deliver opportunities with new and existing customers.
-Neil started his career as an Environmental Consultant testing clay on landfill sites across Wales, since he has gained considerable commercial experience across waste, recycling and renewable energy supply chains in both the public and private sector.
-Over several years Neil held key commercial roles in the procurement and delivery of major waste and recycling PFI/PPP contracts at Greater Manchester and Merseyside Waste Disposal Authorities.
+Neil joined Stobart Energy in 2019 and has responsibility for service delivery, strategic relationships, and contracts with our renewable fuel customers.
+He is also responsible for successfully developing and delivering business development opportunities with new and existing customers.
+Neil started his career as an Environmental Consultant and has since gained considerable commercial experience across waste, recycling, and renewable energy supply chains in both the public and private sectors.
+Over several years Neil held key commercial roles in the development and delivery of major waste and recycling PFI/PPP contracts including Greater Manchester and Merseyside Waste Disposal Authorities and Viridor.

 Prior to this role, Neil worked at Viridor leading key commercial projects across contracts, supply chain management, new business, innovation and formulation & delivery of strategic change.

 In 2015 Neil gained an MBA and is an advocate of the clean growth agenda working closely with businesses, universities and NGOs, including the Ellen MacArthur Foundation, to further how business can contribute to a more sustainable future.

 Director of Operations